 The Ocean Alabatros ship has been built using the latest green technology, and emits 50% fewer carbon emissions than a traditional expedition ship.
 All chemicals used for laundry onboard are biodegradable, single plastics have been eliminated and recycling stations are in use onboard.
 Sustainable seafood is served and our expedition team are trained to ensure that all land-based excursions on your Greenland tour leave no or minimal trace.

-The Best of Greenland
+The Best of our Greenland Trips

 You probably aren't familiar with all the main sites in Greenland.
-From towns like Ilulissat and Nuuk to natural wonders including the Eqip Sermia Glacier and Disko Bay, these are the unmissable highlights of Greenland's west coast, which you'll discover on our Greenland tours.
+From towns like Ilulissat and Nuuk to natural wonders including the Eqip Sermia Glacier and Disko Bay, these are the unmissable highlights of Greenland's west coast, which you'll discover on our Greenland package tours.

 Nuuk is the Greenlandic capital, and by far its biggest settlement.
 Around 17,000 people call the town home.
 Located in south Greenland, it gets the "best" of Greenlandic weather and is home to Greenland's only shopping center, the Parliament and the University.
 It's the world's most northern capital, being a few kilometers further north than Reykjavik.
 The scenery surrounding Nuuk is spectacular, although it has an average summer temperature of just 7 degrees Centigrade.